 Previous supply chain breaches generally involved ransomware and other malware attacks.
-A ransomware attack risks exposing the personal data of millions of customers, including social security numbers and mailing addresses.
+A ransomware attack could expose millions of customer's data, including social security numbers and mailing addresses.
 One such ransomware, Ryuk, arose in 2018 and targeted users through malicious emails.
-As with most ransomware, it locked out users from computers and then stole their credentials.
-Files became encrypted and the malware required a hefty ransom to return access to these computers.
-Demands were near $300,000 for each incident.
-If paid, the cybercriminal could still attack the same system again in the future.
-All types of businesses and organizations were attacked, including supply chain businesses.
+Like most ransomware, it locked out users from computers and stole their credentials.
+Files became encrypted, and the malware required a hefty ransom to return access to these computers.
+Demands were nearly $300,000 for each incident.
+If paid, the cybercriminal could still attack the same system again.
+Malicious actors will attack all types of businesses and organizations, including supply chain businesses.

 TrickBot was another tool used.
 Originally a banking trojan, TrickBot eventually became a tool that led to cybercrimes involving the harvesting of credentials, crypto-mining, and ransomware.
 The tool also caused point-of-sale procurement of business data.
-By mining for cryptocurrency, the cybercriminal could increase personal wealth.
-However, ransomware incursions are similar to other breaches which also usually require payment to return the system back to its user.
+By mining for cryptocurrency, a cybercriminal could increase personal wealth.
+However, ransomware incursions are similar to other breaches, which usually require payment to return the system to its user.

 Another cyber attack involved BazarLoader and BazarBackdoor.
-In 2020, these would infect certain targeted systems.
-They would use social engineering and target collaborative platforms like Slack and BaseCamp by sending employees at large organizations emails that said they offered important information about contracts, customer service, invoices, or payroll.
+In 2020, these would infect specific targeted systems.
+They would use social engineering and target collaborative platforms like Slack and BaseCamp by emailing employees at large organizations that said they offered important information about contracts, customer service, invoices, or payroll.
 These tools also introduced ransomware that demanded payment from the business.

 How to Implement Cyber Security Strategies for Supply Chain

-A cybersecurity strategy depends heavily on the steps the supply chain company team takes.
-The following four steps can help the company implement cybersecurity strategies to improve its supply chain risk management approach.
+A cybersecurity strategy depends heavily on the supply chain company team's steps.
+The following four steps can help the company implement cybersecurity strategies to improve its risk management approach.

-- Fully understand the threat to the supply chain business.
-This step requires the team to completely review, learn, and keep track of all supply chain breaches, data leaks, and malware attacks that affect the company.
-What affects the supply chain management the most, what types of malware lead to the most devastation, and where to focus are all important factors to keep in mind.
+- Fully understand supply chain management risks and threats.
+This step requires the team to review, learn, and keep track of all supply chain breaches, data leaks, and malware attacks that affect the company.
+What affects the supply chain management the most, what types of malware lead to the most devastation, and where to focus are all important factors to remember.

 - Assess your cybersecurity measures.
-To adequately apply a risk-based strategy to prevent and adjust to invasions of the system, the cybersecurity team needs to know what measures are already in place and which are missing.
-This framework includes hardware used to prevent or mitigate incursions, software used on network computers, education, AI, and purchased tools.
+To adequately apply a risk-based strategy to prevent and adjust to system invasions, the cybersecurity team needs to know what measures are already in place and which are missing by running risk assessments.
+This assessment includes hardware to prevent or mitigate incursions, software used on network computers, education, AI, and purchased tools.
 This assessment also includes knowing where the company is going in the future regarding these measures.

 - Improve current measures.
-After understanding what you already have and assessing how these tools can assist with cybercriminal attacks, you can then improve these measures already in place.
+After understanding what you already have and assessing how these tools can assist with cybercriminal attacks, you can improve the risk mitigation measures already in place.
 This may include purchasing a more advanced firewall.
-The strategy team may need to install or update software on all computers or push the AI to a centralized location to learn how data affects the enterprise system.
+The strategy team may need to install or update the software on all computers or push the AI to a centralized location to learn how data affects the enterprise system.

 - Treat cybersecurity as an ongoing process.
-Once you learn how to best increase security within the business against security incidents, you will need to document, review, and sift through feedback.
-The process to maximize cybersecurity is forever changing.
+Once you learn how to best increase security within the business against security incidents, you must document, review, and sift through feedback.
+The method of maximizing cybersecurity is forever changing.
 Once one attack is over, a new development may require upgrades to prevent future infiltrations.